There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 I tested:

-- Oven (good for large pieces of pork belly)
+- Oven: Good for large pieces of pork belly.

-- Air fryer (a bit too drying)
+- Air fryer: A bit too drying.

-- Frying in a skillet (my favorite way and good for small bits of pork belly)
+- Frying in a skillet: My favorite way and good for small bits of pork belly.

-- Microwave (good for meat, but bad for skin)
+- Microwave: Good for meat, but bad for skin.

 Pork belly is hard to reheat because you want to do two different things.
 You want the meat to stay succulent and moist, but you want the skin to dry out and crisp up.

-Note: 10-15 minutes is a guesstimate based on a thicker-than-average slice of pork belly.
+Note: 10-15 minutes is a guesstimate based on a slightly- thicker-than-average slice of pork belly.
 If you have thin slices, your meat won’t need as long.
 If you have a big joint, it’ll need longer.

+Results: The oven was a solid performer in my test.
+The meat was decent (very slightly on the dry side), and the skin was crispy.
+However, it took the longest, which lost it a point in my eyes.
 If you have a big joint of pork belly, using the oven will be your only real option unless you want to cut the belly up into smaller pieces.

-How to reheat pork belly in a skillet:
+How to reheat pork belly in a skillet

 Feel free to add anything else to the skillet you want.
 Sauces, vegetables, rice, or eggs are all great additions to a pork belly stir fry.